trimclain/.dotfiles/README.md

     ```
 NOTE: If you want to install dotfiles with a different option, run `./uninstall` first.
 - If you want to install the apps together with the dotfiles:
-    - for a small installation (bash, vim, tmux and bin) run
+    - small installation (bash, vim, tmux and bin)
     ```
     make sinstall
     ```
-    - for a normal installation (zsh, nvim, tmux and bin) run
+    - normal installation (fonts, tmux, zsh, nvim, nodejs, golang, rust and my config for nvim, tmux and zsh)
     ```
     make install
     ```
-    - for a full installation (bash, zsh, vim, nvim, tmux, and bin) run
+    - full installation (combine previous two options)
     ```
     make finstall
     ```